 Notably, this distinction actually makes very little practical difference, because a legal separation can be converted to a divorce at either party’s request.
 See below for more information on the conversion process.

 4) Insurance.
 Contrary to divorcees, legally separated spouses often remain within each other’s employer-sponsored health insurance coverage.
-For instance, a legally separated spouse of a Boeing employee can remain on Boeing’s health insurance policy, because the parties technically remain married.
+For instance, until a recent contract change took effect, a legally separated spouse of a Boeing employee could remain on Boeing’s health insurance policy, because the parties technically remain married.
 This can be an enormous financial benefit for older spouses (who pay more for private market insurance) and parties with healthcare concerns (Boeing covers nearly all medical costs with negligible out-of-pocket amounts).

 Conversion as Matter of Right.
 Given the above-listed similarities and differences, Washington allows a legally separated spouse to convert his or her decree to a divorce.
 This is a matter of right; the other party generally cannot object.
 There are two conditions to conversion: the request cannot occur within six months of the decree of legal separation, and it must not violate a written agreement between the parties.
 This second condition might apply when the spouses have agreed to delay conversion so both of them can remain on one health insurance plan.

 The conversion process is remarkably simple, involves no filing fee, and takes approximately two weeks.
 The end result is a simple order stating that the decree of legal separation has been renamed a decree of dissolution of marriage.
 All terms of the decree otherwise remain as they were.

 For more free articles and videos, our law firm encourages you to visit our website’s ‘resources’ tab in the upper right corner of the page.
 Or call 866-631-0028 to speak with one of our divorce and family lawyers.